jackc12/the-little-elixir-otp-guidebook/README.md

-# Code from The little Elixir & OTP Guideboob by Benjamin Tan Wei Hao
+# Code from The little Elixir & OTP Guidebook by Benjamin Tan Wei Hao

-## Command to start docker container running `alpine linux` with `elixir 1.3.4`
+#### Command to start docker container running `alpine linux` with `elixir 1.3.4`
 `docker compose run -it alpine-elixir`